jasondavies/tt-isa-documentation/WormholeB0/NoC/Overlay/README.md

 This register exists once per NoC Overlay.
 For the purpose of `STREAM_REG_ADDR`, it's part of stream ID 0, but it relates to all streams.

+Note that when using the NoC Overlay over Ethernet, [`ETH_RXQ_TILE_HEADER_FORMAT`](../../EthernetTile/EthernetTxRx.md) also needs to be configured with details of the message length field.

 ### `STREAM_MISC_CFG_REG_INDEX`

 |First&nbsp;bit|#&nbsp;Bits|Name|Purpose|